cosmic-microwave-bg/FLattice/README.md

   Simulation parameters are stored in this file.

-- `field.cpp`
+- `model.hpp`

-  We arrange the field array in `field.cpp`.
-The class `Field` includes all functions involving the field arrangement, such as seting initial condition, potential, etc.
+  The class `Model` includes the model potential you use, so change here to other models.

 - `evolutioin.cpp`